- You can still get a VA loan after bankruptcy, sometimes in as little as 12 months.

 VA Bankruptcy Waiting Periods

 The waiting period for a Chapter 7 bankruptcy is typically two years from the discharge date.
-As for Chapter 13 bankruptcy, you may be eligible for a VA loan once you’re 12 months beyond the filing date
+For a Chapter 13 bankruptcy, the waiting period is shorter, and you may be eligible for a VA loan 12 months after the filing date.

 VA Loan Seasoning Periods vs. Other Mortgage Types